• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Pigamon

-This plant is known to be irritant to the touch and toxic to ingestion.
+This plant is reputed to be irritating to the touch and toxic if swallowed.

 • ROOSTER CREST RHINANTHE •